kausnz/panama-electricity-load-forecast/README.md

 * [`notebook.ipynb`](notebook.ipynb) - A jupyter notebook that consists of an EDA of the dataset, model training, tuning and selection.
 * [`predict.py`](predict.py) - A REST service api for the model so the clients can get predictions calculated for a given set of features, over http.
 This service is hosted in Google Cloud Run and can be access by https://load-forecast-regressor-cloud-run-service-mqpvakdd5a-ue.a.run.app/#/Service%20APIs/load_forecast_regressor__forecast.
-Here's a sample request if you would like to test a forecast manually via the swagger ui.
+Here's a sample request if you would like to test a forecast manually via the Swagger UI.
     ```json
     {
       "t2m_toc": 25.6113220214844,